 Contact our office.
 You can call or text us at 541-346-1159 to speak with someone about switching.
 Make sure you have your UO ID number handy.
 As long as there is room in the session, we will switch your reservation.
 We will not switch you into a session that is full.

 No. We will not add students to a full session, and we do not have a waitlist for any session.
 Capacity is determined by how many students we can reasonably serve each session.
 Our aim is to make sure each student has the best experience and gets as much individualized attention possible.

 You will get classes that you need because the UO has several options and systems in place to make sure that you do.
 First, we encourage you to register for a FIG through DuckWeb before you come to IntroDUCKtion.
 FIG registration opens on DuckWeb on March 15 at 4:00 p.m.
 PDT.
 A FIG accounts for about half your fall term schedule and all FIGs have very popular, general education satisfying courses.
 Second, we open new seats in many classes for each IntroDUCKtion session.
 These seats may appear closed on the class schedule prior to your IntroDUCKtion session, but they will be available to you when you come to IntroDUCKtion and are not available to any other students until after IntroDUCKtion is over.
 Third, the registration system will close to current UO students from June 28 to August 6.
-Lastly, once a student has come to IntroDUCKtion, they will have only two days after their session to change their schedule, which means they won’t be able to take the class seats that we will open for your IntroDUCKtion session.
+Lastly, once a student has come to IntroDUCKtion, they will have only two days after their session to change their schedule, which means they won’t be able to take the class seats that we will open for their IntroDUCKtion session.